-This recipe is inspired by an Italian dish which would usually use rolled loin.
+This pork belly recipe is inspired by an Italian dish which would usually use rolled loin.
 Pork belly cooked in milk is tender and succulent – this recipe is more about the meat than the crackling.
 For optimum crackling, cook for longer at the higher temperature before reducing.

 ’Ndjua is a spicy spreadable salami from Calabria and it adds a special twist to Tom Adams’ pork belly recipe.
-This festive recipe is worth the effort.
+This impressive recipe is worth the effort.
 Use ‘nduja in this linguine recipe, too.

-This delicious twice-cooked Chinese pork belly is really tender and packed with great flavours.
+Our delicious twice-cooked Chinese pork belly is really tender and packed with great flavours.
 Serve with green vegetables and steamed rice.
 We have plenty more Chinese recipes here.

+Pork belly ramen, anyone??
 Ramen may seem like one of those dishes you can’t recreate at home, but this recipe for cheat’s spicy pork ramen changes that.
 Rather than spending hours making stock, we buy a good flavoured one and spike it with Asian aromatics.
 Here are our favourite noodle soup recipes if you don’t fancy this one.

 Sweet, pillowy Hirata buns are popping up on menus all over at the moment.
 Try this on-trend recipe at home with our step-by-step guide.
 The secret to steamed buns is adding extra raising agent and double rising, which gives you a pillowy bun to stuff your pork belly into.
 This is one of our top Asian street food recipes.

 Transform this relatively cheap cut of pork and feed the family for Sunday lunch.
 A fantastic sweet and savoury combination, spiced apricot and pork belly is well worth the wait.
-Perfect served with kale and roasties
+Perfect served with kale and roasties.

 This is Dan Dohery’s take on class roast pork belly.
-The fruity-meaty stuffing works really well, and the borlotti bean ragout, enriched with all the roasting juices, finishes it all off nicely
+The fruity-meaty stuffing works really well, and the borlotti bean ragout, enriched with all the roasting juices, finishes it all off nicely.

 Pork belly is a brilliant budget cut for feeding the family.
-Try it roasted with Asian spices like star anise, coriander seed and ginger and served up with a sticky sauce made from fresh sweet plums, cinnamon and brown sugar
+Try it roasted with Asian spices like star anise, coriander seed and ginger and served up with a sticky sauce made from fresh sweet plums, cinnamon and brown sugar.

 This Korean dish of slow-cooked pork gets a smart makeover at Bibigo.
-To make very neat pork slices, press it after cooking
+To make very neat pork slices, press it after cooking.

 Pork belly, braised lentils and caper sauce: gastro pub-style comfort food.
-Put them all together in this weekend lunch recipe: designed to make everyone feel glad to be at home
+Put them all together in this weekend lunch recipe: designed to make everyone feel glad to be at home.